VALUE: Value-Aware Large Language Model for Query Rewriting via Weighted Trie in Sponsored Search: Related Works

 \subsection{Query Rewriting}

 The process of query rewriting, often termed query expansion or reformulation, is essential in enhancing e-commerce search technologies.
-It profoundly affects the shopping experience of users and the financial performance of e-commerce platforms.
 This approach can be generally classified into two classes: discriminative methods and generative methods.